dalibo/ldap2pg/docs/wellknown.md

 warranty** of any kind on these ACLs.
 You have to check privileges configuration on your databases just like you should do with your own code.

-The true added-value of well-known ACLs is the `inspect` queries associated.
+The true added-value of well-known ACLs is the `inspect` queries associated and the boilerplate saved for declaring all `GRANT` queries.

 ## Using Well-known ACLs

-Well-known ACL starts and lasts with `__`. `ldap2pg` disables ACL starting with `_` or `.`, unless used in a group not starting with `_` or `.`.
+Well-known ACL starts and lasts with `__`. `ldap2pg` [disables ACL](acl.md#enabling-acl) starting with `_`.
 Thus you have to include well-known ACLs in a group to enable them.
-If two groups refer the same ACL, it will be deduplicated, don't worry.
+If two groups reference the same ACL, it will be deduplicated, don't worry.

-Once an ACL is used, `ldap2pg` starts inspecting cluster for `GRANT` and automatically *revokes* undefined grants.

 ``` yaml
 acls: